CSE237SP25/project-latimore_thomas_weitzner/README.md

 Make sure you are in the root of the repo then run: chmod +x runBearBanks.sh
 ./runBearBanks.sh

+NOTE: In order to initialize the environment and clear previously compiled files you must run ./runBearBanks.sh once and then exit out of the command.
+During this very first run you may get errors, however after this initialization, future runs of the command should perform properly.

 Below are usernames and passwords for testing purposes (or create your own):
 `USERNAME`: testedUser2